 How long your Gerberian Shepsky lives depends on many factors such as his health, level of exercise, diet, and genetics.

-But, on average the lifespan of the Gerberian Shepsky is often 10 to 13 years.
+But, on average the lifespan of the Gerberian Shepsky is often between 10 to 13 years.

 5 Tips for Having a German Shepherd Husky Mix Dog as a Pet